-There can be inflammation and pain when a nail edge grows into the adjacent skin.
+Did you know that there can be inflammation and pain when a nail edge grows into the adjacent skin?
 It usually happens on the sides or the ends of the big toes, although it can happen in the lesser toenails as well.
 If left untreated, the inflamed area may become infected and discharge pus.

 How can a Podiatrist help?

-- Depending on the severity, the podiatrist can perform conservative management by regular trimming and filing of the nails and applying cotton packing on the nail borders.
+Depending on the severity, our team can perform conservative management by regular trimming and filing of the nails and applying cotton packing on the nail borders.
 Advice will be given on how to manage your nails subsequently to prevent recurrence.

 Curve-Correct Nail Brace

-How is it different from going for pedicure?
+How is it different from going for a pedicure?

 Podiatrists are trained medical professionals in managing nail conditions.
-We use sterilized and specialized medical instruments when removing ingrown toenails to minimize risk of infection.
+We use sterilised and specialised medical instruments when removing ingrown toenails to minimise risk of infection.
 We will also ensure the sides of the nail are filed down properly to prevent recurrence of ingrowing.
 We often attend to patients who developed infected ingrown toenails due to the pedicurist not trimming the nail appropriately and leaving a sharp edge at the side.
 We will be able to provide permanent long term solutions.

 Ingrown toenails often look red and inflamed, and can cause soreness.
 In some cases, the ingrown toenail will become infected and pus will start to ooze from the nail.
 It is important to seek medical attention if the pain starts to be unbearable.

 Ingrown toenails can be an extremely uncomfortable and frustrating problem.
 In most cases, ingrown toenailsdo not heal by itself and will require treatment in order to heal properly.
 Conservative management by podiatrists in Singapore can also prevent ingrown toenails from developing again.